 Richard B. Pascall—bequest of Richard B. Pascall ’35.

-Elaine F. Patterson ’76—gift from Elaine Feldman Patterson ’76, of Los Angeles, CA, who presently serves as a Trustee of the College.
-Awarded with preference to students from southern California.
+Elaine F. Patterson ’76—gift from Elaine Feldman Patterson ’76, of Los Angeles, CA, who served as a trustee of the College until 2013.
+Awarded with preference to students from Southern California.

 Andrew M. and Margaret B. Paul Family—gifts of Andrew M. and Margaret B. Paul P’12, of Bronxville, NY.